Updated on June 7, 2021

 - Integrate cross channels for marketing

-- Create content that is in sync with the buyer’s journey
+- Create relevant content that is in sync with customer journeys so as to increase customer satisfaction

 - Define control groups for testing